-Period Retention limits April 2011 through current Single life: \$5 million per life, \$3 million age 70 and over, and \$10 million for contracts that meet specific criteria Joint life: \$8 million per life, and \$10 million for contracts that meet specific criteria July 2007 through March 2011 \$5 million per life, \$3 million age 70 and over, and \$10 million for contracts that meet specific criteria September 1998 through June 2007 \$2 million per life, in 2006 the limit was increased to \$5 million for instances when specific criteria were met August 1998 and prior Up to \$1 million per life
+Period Retention limits April 2015 through current Single life: \$2 million per life Joint life: no longer offered April 2011 through March 2015 Single life: \$5 million per life, \$3 million age 70 and over, and \$10 million for contracts that meet specific criteria Joint life: \$8 million per life, and \$10 million for contracts that meet specific criteria July 2007 through March 2011 \$5 million per life, \$3 million age 70 and over, and \$10 million for contracts that meet specific criteria September 1998 through June 2007 \$2 million per life, in 2006 the limit was increased to \$5 million for instances when specific criteria were met August 1998 and prior Up to \$1 million per life

 In addition, the Company has used reinsurance to effect the disposition of certain blocks of business.
-The Company had reinsurance recoverables of \$1.46 billion and \$1.51 billion as of December 31, 2014 and 2013, respectively, due from Prudential related to the disposal of substantially all of its variable annuity business that was effected through reinsurance agreements.
-In 2014, premiums and contract charges of \$109 million, contract benefits of \$36 million, interest credited to contractholder funds of \$21 million, and operating costs and expenses of \$20 million were ceded to Prudential.
-In 2013, premiums and contract charges of \$120 million, and operating costs and expenses of \$23 million were ceded to Prudential.
-In 2012, premiums and contract charges of \$128 million, contract benefits of \$91 million, interest credited to contractholder funds of \$23 million, and operating costs and expenses of \$25 million were ceded to Prudential.
-In addition, as of December 31, 2014 and 2013 the Company had reinsurance recoverables of \$157 million and \$156 million, respectively, due from subsidiaries of Citigroup (Triton Insurance and American Health and Life Insurance) and Scottish Re (U.S.) Inc. in connection with the disposition of substantially all of the direct response distribution business in 2003.
+The Company had reinsurance recoverables of \$1.44 billion and \$1.46 billion as of December 31, 2015 and 2014, respectively, due from Prudential related to the disposal of substantially all of its variable annuity business that was effected through reinsurance agreements.
+In 2015, premiums and contract charges of \$94 million, contract benefits of \$40 million, interest credited to contractholder funds of \$21 million, and operating costs and expenses of \$18 million were ceded to Prudential.
+In 2014, premiums and contract charges of \$109 million, contract benefits of \$36 million, interest credited to contractholder funds of \$21 million, and operating costs and expenses of \$120 million, contract benefits of \$139 million, interest credited to contractholder funds of \$22 million, and operating costs and expenses of \$120 million, contract benefits of \$139 million, interest credited to contractholder funds of \$22 million, and operating costs and expenses of \$120 million, contract benefits of \$129 million, interest credited to contractholder funds of \$22 million, and operating costs and expenses of \$120 million, contract benefits of \$139 million, interest credited to contractholder funds of \$22 million, and operating costs and expenses of \$23 million were ceded to Prudential.
+In addition, as of December 31, 2015 and 2014 the Company had reinsurance recoverables of \$148 million and \$157 million, respectively, due from subsidiaries of Citigroup (Triton Insurance and American Health and Life Insurance) and Scottish Re (U.S.) Inc. in connection with the disposition of substantially all of the direct response distribution business in 2003.